SpenceKonde/DxCore/README.md

 Using the `An` constants for analog pins is deprecated - the recommended practice is to just use the digital pin number, or better yet, use `PIN_Pxn` notation when calling `analogRead()`.

 ### Watchdog timer, software reset
 There are more options than on classic AVR for resetting, including if the code gets hung up somehow.
-The watchdog timer can only reset (use the RTC and PIT for timed interrupts).
+The watchdog timer can only reset (use the RTC and PIT for low power timed interrupts).
+There are wrapper functions around the software and WDT reset methods in DxCore.h

 See the [**Reset and Watchdog (WDT) Reference**](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/extras/Ref_Reset.md) and [The core-auxiliary library, DxCore](megaavr/libraries/DxCore/README.md)